chickadeebird/Star-Halo-Pixinsight-updates/README.md

 ## Images

 This is a sample pair of images.
+Thank you to Geoff on the Pixinsight forums for permitting me to use his image as a sample.

 <img src="./figs/HalosRepaired.png" text='Repaired halos - left original, right repaired' align=left />